 When a laptop battery runs out, it goes into a deep discharge state, where chemical reactions change, reducing its longevity.
 You should not let lithium-ion batteries discharge completely.
-However, older laptop batteries need to drain fully to last longer because of the memory effect.
+However, older laptop batteries must drain fully to last longer because of the memory effect.

 If you want to know more, read the rest of this article.
 I will explain what happens when you let the laptop battery drain and how it can affect the battery and your laptop.

-Whenever you get a new laptop, you get all sorts of advice about keeping the battery healthy for as long as possible.
+Whenever you get a new laptop, you get advice about keeping the battery healthy for as long as possible.

-However, this advice is often contradictory, especially when it comes to letting your laptop battery drain completely.
+However, this advice is often contradictory, especially when letting your laptop battery drain completely.

 Letting the battery run out completely will affect your laptop and its battery adversely in most cases.